KyberNetwork/developer-portal/docs/home-architecture.md

 The admin account is unique (usually cold wallet) and handles infrequent, manual operations like listing new tokens in the exchange.
 All sensitive operations (e.g. fund related) are limited to the admin address.

 ### 2. Operators
-The operator account is a hot wallet and is used for frequent updates like setting reserve rates and withdrawing funds from the reserve to certain destinations (e.g. when selling excess tokens in the open market).
+The operator account is a hot wallet and is used for frequent updates like setting reserve rates and withdrawing funds from the reserve to addresses that have been whitelisted by the admin address.

 ### 3. Alerters
-The alerter account is also a hot wallet and is used to alert the admin of inconsistencies in the system (e.g., strange conversion rates).
-In such cases, the reserve operation is halted and can be resumed only by the admin account.
+The alerter account is also a hot wallet and is used halt the execution due to inconsistencies in the system (e.g., strange conversion rates).
+In such cases, the reserve operation is suspended and can be resumed only by the admin address.